aayushmau5/blog-api/API_TODO.md

 - GET `/user/:userId` (Get a specific user)
 - PUT `/blogs/blog/:blogId` (Updating a blog, requires authentication and only the user's blog)
 - DELETE `/blogs/blog/:blogId` (Deleting a blog, requires authentication and only the user's blog)
+- Refactor validation and sanitization to have it's own function

 ### To be Implemented